46

 # expected: cpu requests near 100% of allocatable

-1. Schedule a high-priority pod that requests enough CPU that it cannot fit without eviction:
+1. Schedule the Prometheus pod with high priority and a request that cannot fit without eviction:

 apiVersion: v1